MESH-Research/linked-open-profiles/README.md

 2. In a Gutenberg block editor, add a new block.
     - There are multiple ways to add blocks.
         - <https://wordpress.org/documentation/article/adding-a-new-block/>
-    - Search "ORCID Data Block 2" in the block browser and select it.
+    - Search "Linked Open Profiles" in the block browser and select it.
 3. Enter an ORCID iD in the plugin's inspector controls.
     - An ORCID iD can be found on a user's ORCID record page.
         - <https://support.orcid.org/hc/en-us/articles/360042767454-I-don-t-know-my-ORCID-ID>